luander/k3s-cluster/README.md

 Key cluster components:

-  - [longhorn](https://longhorn.io/): Cluster storage, since version 1.1.0 it supports ARM64 processors and also has several improvements such a built-in support for ReadWriteMany, prometheus support and more.
+  - [longhorn](https://longhorn.io/): Cluster storage, since version 1.1.0 it supports ARM64 processors and also has several improvements such as built-in support for ReadWriteMany, prometheus support and more.

   TODO: more to come